3 people are interested

 The Alzheimer's Association leads the way to end Alzheimer's and all other dementia - by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.

 With help from volunteer advocates like you, we've passed critical legislation and increased federal research funding for Alzheimer's seven-fold since 2011.
-But our work isn’t done and we need dedicated volunteers like you to build on this success in Congress and in every state capital.
+But our work isn’t done and we need dedicated volunteers like you to build on this success in Congress and in our state capital.
 We’ll train you to advocate in a variety of ways, some of which take just an hour or two every few months.
 Whatever your experience and availability, we’re eager to have you on our advocacy team!

 Alzheimer's State Champions: cultivate multifaceted, year-round relationships with their state legislators.